Mustafa Yamulki: Political career

 Our compatriots have committed untold crimes by resorting to every conceivable form of despotism, organized deportation and massacre, burned feeding mothers doused with petrol alive, raped women and girls….
 They have subjected the Armenians to intolerable conditions, such as no other people had ever experienced throughout history.

 Later, Mustafa was arrested and sentenced to 7 months in prison.
 However, he was pardoned by Sultan Mehmed VI in February 1921.
 In June 1921 he left Turkey for Mandatory Iraq and went on to live in his hometown of Sulaymaniyah, Iraq.

 His brother-in-law Izzet Bey was the former governor of the Van Vilayet and Minister of the Pious foundations under the cabinet of Ahmet Tevfik Pasha.

-Mustafa's son was Abdul Aziz Yamulki, the chief plotter of coup d'état against the Bakir Sidqi government.
+Mustafa's son was Abdul Aziz Yamulki, the chief plotter of coup d'état against the Bakr Sidqi government.